What Is the Impact of Hemolysis Samples on the Results of ELISA Test?

 Why Choose Yanda Bio Mouse ELISA Kits Made in China?

 At Yanda Bio, we understand the challenges researchers face with real‑world samples—including hemolysis.
-That’s why our mouse ELISA kits made in China are designed with robustness and reliability in mind.
+That’s why our affodable mouse ELISA kits made in China are designed with robustness and reliability in mind.

 • Validated Performance: Each kit lot is tested against hemolyzed, lipemic, and icteric samples to ensure minimal interference.
-Our mouse IL‑6 kit, for example, shows <15% change in OD with hemoglobin up to 0.2 g/L.
+Our mouse IL‑6 elisa kit, for example, shows <15% change in OD with hemoglobin up to 0.2 g/L.

 • Comprehensive Menu: Over 6,000 detection targets covering immunology, oncology, neuroscience, metabolism, and infectious diseases.
 Whether you need to measure cytokines, chemokines, or niche biomarkers, we have the kit.